 - Interact and greet the customers upon arrival while taking orders at the register

-- clean up the restaurant at the end of the night
+- Cook and deliver food, as well as clean up the restaurant at the end of the night

 Fort Lauderdale Florida 33311